Molla Nazrul Islam: Career

 Islam arrested a group of scammers operating under the Max Vision Group of Companies Ltd name.
-He detained Shamim Kabir, Chairperson of Fareast Islami Multi Cooperative Society Limited, on a three billion BDT default case; money he had collected from 20 thousand small investors.
-He detained the managing director of S. A. Group Shahabuddin Alam on loan default charges of Bank Asia.
-He detained Aziz Co-operative Commerce and Finance Credit Society chairperson for embezzling three billion BDT in funds from members of the society.
+He detained Shamim Kabir, chairperson of Fareast Islami Multi Cooperative Society Limited, on a three billion BDT default case; money he had collected from 20 thousand small investors.
+He detained the managing director of S. A. Group, Shahabuddin Alam, on loan default charges of Bank Asia.
+He detained Aziz, the Co-operative Commerce and Finance Credit Society chairperson, for embezzling three billion BDT in funds from members of the society.

 Islam was promoted to additional deputy inspector general of police in August 2019.

 In July 2022, Islam was appointed commissioner of Gazipur Metropolitan Police after he was promoted to deputy inspector general of police.
 In February 2023, a trader died in the custody of Gazipur Metropolitan Police, which Islam initially denied but later admitted.
-He detained actress Mahiya Mahi under the Digital Security Act, 2018 after she criticized Gazipur Metropolitan Police and Commissioner Islam online.
+He detained actress Mahiya Mahi under the Digital Security Act, 2018, after she criticized Gazipur Metropolitan Police and Commissioner Islam online.
 Sub-inspector Rokon Mia filed two cases against Mahiya Mahi and her husband.
-Asaduzzaman Khan Kamal, Minister of Home Affairs, defended the police action against Mahiya Mahi.
+Asaduzzaman Khan Kamal, minister of home affairs, defended the police action against Mahiya Mahi.
 She secured bail on 19 March 2023.
 He deployed 13 thousand police personnel for the Gazipur City Corporation election in 2023.

 On 1 June 2023, Md Mahbub Alam replaced Islam as commissioner of Gazipur Metropolitan Police.
-Following the fall of the Sheikh Hasina led Awami League government, he was appointed to the Bangladesh Police Academy and detained in February 2025.
+Following the fall of the Sheikh Hasina-led Awami League government, he was appointed to the Bangladesh Police Academy and detained in February 2025.
+In July 2026, he was sent into forced retirement along with other police officers who served as District Superintendent of Police during the 2018 Bangladesh general election.